QuantEcon/lecture-source-jl/source/rst/dynamic_programming/career.rst

-Using the default parameterization in the ``CareerWorkerProblem``, generate and plot typical sample paths for :math:`\theta` and :math:`\epsilon` when the worker follows the optimal policy
+Using the default parameterization in the ``CareerWorkerProblem``, generate and plot typical sample paths for :math:`\theta` and :math:`\epsilon` when the worker follows the optimal policy.

 In particular, modulo randomness, reproduce the following figure (where the horizontal axis represents time)

 .. figure:: /_static/figures/career_solutions_ex1_jl.png
    :width: 100%

-Hint: To generate the draws from the distributions :math:`F` and :math:`G`, use the type `DiscreteRV <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/discrete_rv.jl>`_
+Hint: To generate the draws from the distributions :math:`F` and :math:`G`, use the type `DiscreteRV <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/discrete_rv.jl>`_.

 .. _career_ex2: